Brad Pitt Reportedly Enjoys Unsupervised Visit With His Kids

 Brad Pitt and Angelina Jolie have been battling over custody for the past several months, but a new report claims Pitt has made some headway.

-Following the 41-year-old actress’ request for fulll physical custody of their six kids, Brad Pitt, 53, was accused of child abuse and restricted to supervised visits with the children.
+Following the 41-year-old actress’ request for full physical custody of their six kids, Brad Pitt, 53, was accused of child abuse and restricted to supervised visits with the children.

 According to reports in September of last year, Brad Pitt got aggressive with his oldest son, 15-year-old Maddox, during a flight from France to the United States.
-Although there was never any evidence of any such thing and the case was ultimately thrown out, the allegations certainly didn’t help Pitt with his fight for custoday and up until recently, he was kept on supervised visits.
+Although there was never any evidence of any such thing and the case was ultimately thrown out, the allegations certainly didn’t help Pitt with his fight for custody and up until recently, he was kept on supervised visits.

 Now, however, following a statement from Brad Pitt and his estranged wife in which the pair claimed to be putting up a united front, Pitt has allegedly been allowed unsupervised visits with his kids.